HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 In my example I will create two policies to simulate an increase of load and add instances to serve my application or decrease load.
 You can see the configuration of my two policies below:

-- Policy **as-policy-cpu-high** tells the AS Group: If the average CPU Usage of AS Group is higher or equal 80%, then add 1 instance
+- Policy **as-policy-demo-up** tells the AS Group: If the average CPU Usage of AS Group is higher or equal 80%, then add 1 instance

 ![Add AS Policy](/images/as-policy-demo-up.jpg)

-- Policy **as-policy-cpu-low** tells the AS Group: If the average CPU Usage of AS Group is lower or equal 30%, then reduce 1 instance
+- Policy **as-policy-demo-down** tells the AS Group: If the average CPU Usage of AS Group is lower or equal 30%, then reduce 1 instance

 ![Add AS Policy](/images/as-policy-demo-down.jpg)